 source: jnj.com

 Pharmaceutical and health care giant Johnson & Johnson announced the successful completion of a Friendly Takeover of Dutch vaccine maker Crucell which employs 1,300 people, produced more than 115 million doses of vaccine in 2009 for distribution in about 100 countries, for about 1.75 billion euros ($2.37 billion).
-Johnson & Johnson and Crucell jointly announced that Johnson & Johnson has completed the tender offer for Crucell.
-Johnson & Johnson, which employs 114,000 people, has said it intends to retain Crucell’s management and staff and to keep the headquarters at Leiden in the western Netherlands.
+Johnson & Johnson and Crucell jointly announced that Johnson & Johnson had completed the tender offer for Crucell.
+Johnson & Johnson, which employs 114,000 people, intends to retain Crucell’s management and staff and keep the headquarters at Leiden in the western Netherlands.
 Johnson & Johnson now owns more than 95 percent of Crucell’s capital.
 The European Commission authorized the takeover seeing no competition problems.

 Example #3 – Facebook & WhatsApp Deal